bailey27/cppcryptfs/INSTALL.md

 https://www.cygwin.com/

+You don't need git if you download the source zip files from github and unzip them.

+These instructions assume that you are using git.

-Everything will go easier if you clone everything into C:\git, e.g.
+Everything will go easier if you put everything in C:\git, e.g.

 ```
 c: